Swagat-Satprem-Jena/Stone-Paper-Scissor/Readme.md

 - [Play Demo Video](#play-demo-video)
 ## Introduction

-Rochambeau is a fun and interactive machine learning game that showcases the potential of computer vision and artificial intelligence.
+Stone-Paper-Scissor is a fun and interactive machine learning game that showcases the potential of computer vision and artificial intelligence.
 The game is built using Django, a high-level web framework, and OpenCV, a popular computer vision library.
-With Rochambeau, players can experience an innovative twist to the traditional Stone, Paper, Scissors game by using their hand gestures captured through their camera.
+With Stone-Paper-Scissor, players can experience an innovative twist to the traditional Stone, Paper, Scissors game by using their hand gestures captured through their camera.

 ## Features